RemitaNet/billing-gateway-sdk-java/README.md

 - IntelliJ, Eclipse.

 ## MAVEN DEPENDENCY
-To install the remita-billing-sdk-java from central repository, add dependency to your application pom.xml as below.
+To install the remita-billing-sdk-java from central repository, add the dependency to your application pom.xml as stated below.
 ```java
 <dependency>
 			<artifactId>remita-billing-sdk-java</artifactId>